The Art of Air Power: The Strategies of Air Power Course

-There are two assessment areas in this course: participation in weekly online discussions, which require input from each course member to the academic supervisor for the six weekly tutorials, and one essay of 1500 words.
+There are two assessment areas in this course: participation in weekly online discussions, which require input from each course member to the academic supervisor for the six weekly tutorials, and one paper of 1500 words.
 It is compulsory to obtain passes in both assessment areas in order to achieve an overall pass in the course.

 The course runs for approximately nine weeks.

-Week 1: admin week
+Week 1: Admin week.

-Weeks 2-7: weekly seminars
+Weeks 2-7: Weekly tutorials.

-Weeks 8-9: assignment writing
+Weeks 8-9: Assignment writing.

-Week 9: assignment submission
+Week 9: Assignment submission.

 Academic supervision is provided by Group Captain Phil Edwards.
 The course is coordinated by the APDC Education staff, who are the point of contact for further information.